 The ABS produces ERPs for Australia, its states, territories and sub-state/territory regions and for local government areas (ABS cat. no. 3301.0, 3218.0 and 3235.0 respectively).
 Australian and state data is published quarterly, with a yearly age/sex distribution.
 Sub-state data is published annually, with a 5-year-age group/sex distribution.

 The Census of Population and Housing is conducted every five years under the Census and Statistics Act 1905 and aims to measure accurately the number of people and dwellings in Australia on Census night, and a range of their key characteristics.
 The most recent Census of Population and Housing was conducted on 9 August 2011.
 The Census contains two measures of population,

-- Population by place of enumeration, based on where people on Census night;
+- Population by place of enumeration, based on where people were on Census night,

 - Population by place of usual residence, based on people’s declared usual address.